-This course focuses on the nurse’s role in the health of populations and the global society.
-Factors impacting the health of populations, including health promotion and risk reduction, are introduced.
+This course focuses on the nurse’s role in the health of populations and global society.
+Factors that impact the health of populations, including health promotion and risk reduction, are introduced.
 Areas of study include population/community assessment, epidemiology, environment, vulnerable populations, disaster management, global health and the impact of public policy on the health of populations.
 The practicum incorporates concepts and theories related to the health of populations in a variety of community settings.

 Nursing Health Assessment Across the Lifespan

 This course prepares students to perform comprehensive and focused physical health assessments for clients across the lifespan.
 This course includes assessments of health and illness parameters in clients using developmentally and culturally responsive approaches.
 Learning experiences occur in the classroom and clinical/laboratory.

 Additional ABSN courses include:

 - Introduction to Statistics